 Cristina Myers Cuadrado’s story

-what are you most proud of going thru this journey?
+HCF: What are you most proud of going through this journey?

-well my physical change is something im very proud of.
-Its not everyday someone changes their lifestyle over night and looses 80lb of fat and gains some back of plant based muscle.
+“Well, my physical change is something I’m very proud of.
+It’s not every day someone changes their lifestyle overnight and loose 80lb of fat and gains some back of plant-based muscle.
 But veganism made me realize that I needed no ones approval or love to feel worthy.
 I finally realized that I didn’t need constant love (the wrong kind and from the wrong people)… I WAS love.
-I loved who I had become and was perfectly content being by myself in my fight to spread the message of animal suffering and creating awareness about optimum health through a plant based lifestyle.
+I loved who I had become and was perfectly content being by myself in my fight to spread the message of animal suffering and creating awareness about optimum health through a plant-based lifestyle.”

 before & after